Disclosures: Shilpa Grover, MD, MPH Nothing to disclose. J Thomas Lamont, MD Nothing to disclose.

 However, in the absence of a known pathogenic mutation in an affected family member and tumor tissue for MSI testing, the finding of no mutation or a variant of unknown significance in an at-risk individual is an inconclusive finding and does not rule out Lynch syndrome.
 Such individuals should be managed as individuals with Lynch syndrome.

-Prior to germline testing, practitioners must ensure that the patient or guardian has received appropriate counseling and has provided written informed consent.
-Important practical issues related to genetic testing including counseling, psychosocial, and ethical issues are discussed in detail, separately.
+Prior to germline testing, practitioners must ensure that the patient or guardian has received appropriate counseling that includes the limitations of genetic testing and has provided written informed consent.
+Comprehensive germline mutation testing involves gene sequencing and deletion/duplication analyses.
+Sequencing and deletion/duplication analysis will not detect rare cases of Lynch syndrome that are due to constitutional inactivation of MLH1 by hypermethylation, along with somatic loss of heterozygosity of the functional allele.
+Germline testing may be uninformative in individuals found to have variants of unknown significance.
+Due to the high level of homology between PMS2 and pseudogenes, identification of deletions/duplications in the PMS2 gene and the interpretation of detected alterations is often difficult.
+Important practical issues related to genetic testing, including counseling, psychosocial, and ethical issues, are discussed in detail, separately.
 (See "Genetic counseling and testing", section on 'Practical issues in genetic testing' and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management".)

 ●Attenuated familial adenomatous polyposis (AFAP) and MUTYH associated polyposis (MAP) – Individuals with AFAP and MAP and a few colorectal adenomas may be difficult to distinguish clinically from Lynch syndrome .
 Only genetic testing can definitively distinguish between AFAP, MAP, and Lynch syndrome, although an autosomal dominant pattern of colorectal cancer (CRC) inheritance makes MAP unlikely.
 AFAP is characterized by germline mutations in the APC gene and individuals with MAP have biallelic mutations in the MUTYH genes.
 (See 'Genetics' above and "MUTYH-associated polyposis" and "Clinical manifestations and diagnosis of familial adenomatous polyposis", section on 'Clinical manifestations'.)